Iran fires another round of missiles at Israel, and explosions are heard in Tehran

 Israel’s main international airport said it will remain closed until further notice.

-Israel's army spokesman, Brig.
-Gen. Effie Defrin, said Israel had attacked more than 400 targets across Iran, including 40 in Tehran, where dozens of fighter jets were “operating freely.”
+Earlier Saturday, Israel's army spokesman, Brig.
+Gen. Effie Defrin, said Israel had attacked more than 400 “missile-related” and other targets across Iran, including 40 in Tehran, where dozens of fighter jets were “operating freely.”
 He said it was the deepest point Israel's air force had operated.

-Defrin said fighter jets struck over 40 “missile-related targets and advanced air defense array systems” across Iran.

 A governor of Eastern Azerbaijan province in northwestern Iran said 30 troops and a rescuer had been killed there, with 55 others wounded.
 Gov. Bahram Sarmast's remarks were the latest acknowledgment of mass casualties.